 2. Ask Someone to Handle Cash on Your Wedding Day:

-On the day of your wedding you’ll have plenty to worry about.
-So take a tip from my friend (thanks, Aurora!) and put cash or checks into separate envelopes labeled by vendor.
+On the day of your wedding, you’ll have plenty to worry about.
+So take a tip from my friend (thanks, Aurora!) and put cash or checks into separate envelopes labeled for each vendor.
 Give these envelopes to your mother, father, or maid-of-honor to pass out to any vendors that require payment on your wedding day.

 3. Get All Wedding Fees in Writing:

 Tips normally aren’t a huge consideration; but when you’re tipping on hundreds or even thousands of dollars, these tips can put a large dent in your overall budget.
-Consider these vendors as you plan your tips: DJ, other musicians, drivers, photographer, hairstylist, nail technician, etc. And remember, they can add up to hundreds of dollars.
+Consider these vendors as you plan your tips: DJs, other musicians, drivers, photographers, hairstylists, nail technicians, etc. And remember, they can add up to hundreds of dollars.
 Make sure to book ahead of time a Wedding DJ in London if you want to make sure they can do it under your budget.

 5. Deposit Money Before Your Honeymoon:

 When you open your wedding gifts, set aside any monetary gifts and deposit them before you leave for your honeymoon.
-This was particularly a problem for us as we live in Houston but got married in Pennsylvania, and our bank did not have a branch in PA.
-We finally decided that my mother would deposit our monetary gifts into her account, write us a check, and send the check to our home in Houston.
+This was particularly a problem for us as we live in Houston but got married in Pennsylvania.
+Our bank did not have a branch in PA.
+We finally decided that my mother would deposit our monetary gifts into her account.
+She would then write us a check and send it to our home in Houston.

 So as you plan your big day, keep these tips in mind.
 Then, once the wedding logistics are out of the way, you can focus on a fantastic wedding and marriage!

-What is your best financial advice for brides and grooms-to-be?
+What are your best financial wedding tips for brides and grooms-to-be?